M360

 Design and Iteration

 Given the complexity of the platform and the demands of ongoing sprint cycles, collaboration with developers was essential.
-I worked closely with the engineering team to break down designs into feasible components, answering questions about behavior and layout, and adapting designs to technical constraints when needed.
-Using Jira and Slack, we maintained clear documentation and communication, reducing the risk of surprises late in the sprint.
+I worked closely with the engineering team to break down designs into feasible features, answering questions about behavior, layout, etc and adapting designs to technical constraints when needed.
+Using Jira and Slack, we maintained clear tracking of tasks and communication, reducing the risk of surprises late in the sprint.

-As part of the design team at Marketer, I actively contributed to the ongoing development and refinement of our shared design component system.
-Working closely with my fellow designers, we regularly audited the consistency and usability of UI elements across the M360 platform, identifying areas where we could simplify or scale components for broader use
+As part of the design team, I actively contributed to the ongoing development and refinement of our shared design component system.
+We regularly audited the consistency and usability of UI elements across the M360 platform, identifying areas where we could simplify or scale components for broader use.

 I helped document usage guidelines and ensured components were aligned with accessibility standards and responsive behavior.
 This work allowed us to create a more cohesive and efficient design workflow, while also enabling engineers to implement features with greater consistency and speed aligning the Figma components with what the Devs implemented on Storybook.

 A crucial part of the M360 platform is Project Management, where real estate developers and marketers organize the actual property inventory they want to sell.
-Before our design improvements, these sections posed significant usability challenges that slowed down onboarding, made data entry error-prone, and often led to frustration among customers.
+These sections posed significant usability challenges that slowed down onboarding and often led to frustration among customers.

-Through user interviews, support feedback, and analytics reviews, we pinpointed several pain points:
+Through user interviews, support feedback and research findings, we pinpointed several pain points:

 • Cluttered layouts: Key fields were buried or scattered across multiple tabs, leading to data entry errors.